 Frequently asked questions

-Essential information regarding your Residence and stay here at the University can be found in the
+Essential information regarding your residence and stay here at the University can be found in the residents guide

 If you have any further questions please check the list of Frequently Asked Questions below.